alwinjose682/css/README.md

 **NOTE:**

-- Logs will be written in a directory named 'logs' in the css project directory. *Example: cashflow-consumer logs will be written in '<css-root-dir>/logs/<profile>/cashflow-consumer'*
+- Logs will be written in a directory named 'logs' in the css project's root directory. *Example: cashflow-consumer logs will be written in '<css-root-dir>/logs/<profile>/cashflow-consumer'*
 - Use the start scripts to run the CSS Components inorder to have the appropriate jvm args and commandline parameters

 | Component       | Command                                                                                                                                                                                                                                            |